sedwards2009/extraterm/docs/how_to_update_electron.md

 -----------------------------
 The Electron version used by Extraterm can be tricky to update due to the native modules which Extraterm depends on.
 Binary modules for Node often don't work directly on the matching version of Electron due to differences in the version of V8 used in both.
 Yes, this is still a problem even when Node and the version of Node inside Electron are meant to be the same.

-Copies of the native modules for each of the supported platforms are kept in git inside `src/build_scripts` directory.
+Copies of the native modules for each of the supported platforms are kept in git inside `build_scripts` directory.
 This makes it possible and easy to produce packaged versions for release for all platforms using one command.
 But it does mean that they have to be updated at the same time as Electron is updated.

 The major steps that need to be done are detailed here below: